Greetings and welcome to my homepage.

 There you will learn about a project I initiated to create a testament to the immediacy of poetry and its relevance in our lives.
-But here's an update:
+Here's an update:

-The anthology is now scheduled for publication on March 1, 2014, by Cedar Creek Press.
+The anthology is now in print.
+It was issued on March 1, 2014, by Cedar Creek Press.
 The book is 250 pages long and features over 100 classic and contemporary poems that have made an impact on the lives of Virginians.
 Each poem appears alongside an essay by the reader who selected and submitted the poem.

-Please visit the Cedar Creek website, at www.cedarcreekauthors.com for information about pricing and orders, including a special pre-order offer.
-If you are one of the 112 contributors to the anthology and have not received the message that I sent about the its publication, kindly contact me at email@example.com and let me know.
+Please visit the Cedar Creek website, at www.cedarcreekauthors.com for information about pricing and orders.
+If you are one of the 112 contributors to the anthology and have not received the message that I sent about the book's publication, kindly contact me at email@example.com and let me know.
 Thank you!

 Some excerpts from my poems...

 Interim is the word I would use the most cautiously,